agamjolly/cs70-mt1/README.md

 Unofficial crowdsourced statistics for CS70 Summer 2020 Midterm 1.

 ## Data
 The data for this form was collected using Google Forms and assembled in an Excel file.
-This file was then imported into Python and cleaned using Pandas.
+This file was then imported into Python and cleaned using Pandas and Numpy.
+Huge shoutout to everyone who filled out the form and contributed scores to help us get a better understanding of the midterm.

 ## Installing Dependencies
 All dependencies for the app can be installed using the `requirements.txt` file located in the root of the directory.